Investment Managers may submit information to email@example.com

-The Colorado Revised Statutes establish the authority of FPPA’s Board of Directors to invest the assets of the Fire & Police Members' Benefit Investment Fund (the Fund).
+The Colorado Revised Statutes establish the authority of FPPA’s Board of Directors to invest the assets of the Fire & Police Members' Benefit Investment Fund.
 In exercising its authority to invest and manage Fund assets, the Board is governed by the “Uniform Prudent Investor Act.”
 The Board’s investment objectives, policies and guidelines are outlined in the FPPA Comprehensive Annual Financial Report.
 Investment staff and an outside consultant assist the Board in implementing its investment policies.